sanskarmodi8/chat-sql/README.md

 This project is a Streamlit application that allows users to interact with a MySQL database through a conversational interface powered by the ChatGroq language model.
 It utilizes LangChain tools to create an SQL agent capable of running queries and retrieving data based on user input.

+[Click Here](https://chat-sql-db.streamlit.app/) to visit the deployed Streamlit Application.
+You can't use deployed application if your MySQL Host is `localhost`

 ## Key Technologies Used

 - **Streamlit:** Web framework for creating interactive web applications in Python.